cyranodev/trybe-proj-inventory-report/README.md

 ## Requisites <a name="requisites"></a>

-The block enclosed by this project covers Python and data scraping. **Tech News** is a simple app that fetches news from a Brazilian tech website ([TechMundo](https://www.tecmundo.com.br)) and scrapes titles, urls and first paragraphs of its latest news. 🤖
+**Stock report** is a small app to read CSV, JSON or XML files, providing console reports and Iterable instances. 🐍

+This project covers Python and intro to Object Oriented Programming, and taps into previous *design patterns* classes by using _Iterable_ and _Strategy_.

-The project's filenames and architecture are defined by the project and must be unchanged to pass the course tests.
+Project's filenames and architecture are defined by the project and must be unchanged to pass the course tests.

 Original requirements and instructions (in Portuguese) for the project are [**here**](README_original.md).

 **Requisites sum-up:**

+- Create console report methods and classes
-- Create functions step-by-step to:
+- Create file importer and reader classes
-  - fetch data
-  - scrape and store contents using MongoDB
-- Develop features to:
-  - search fetched news by title, date, category and news source
-  - Analyze stored news to bring the top 5 most popular news and the top 5 categories
+- Refat Report class to become an Iterable
-- Create a script to run the app from the terminal
+- Create method to receive arguments from terminal command and run the app.

 ##### [back to top](#top)